ArthurBeznik/42_codam_Born2beRoot/README.md

 ```bash
 sudo nano /etc/hosts
 ```
 And change the line with the former hostname to the new hostname.
-You can then reboot ```sudo reboot``` and the hostname should still be new one.
+You can then reboot ```sudo reboot``` and the hostname should still be the new one.

 ***Where is sudo logs in /var/log/sudo?***
 ```bash